An interview with Stephanie Sassman, Portfolio Leader, Women’s Health, Genentech, and Jacqueline Wambua, General Manager, East Africa, Roche

 Stephanie: Exactly, for me, women and health are inseparable.
 Women are the ‘chief medical officers’ of their families, and that’s why we should make them the centre of our efforts.

 Jacqueline: It's interesting you talk about access.
 I still believe that where you are born or live should not be a determinant of whether you live or die of cancer.
-In Africa, women should not be dying of cervical cancer, because it can be treated, cured, and prevented.
-The same goes for breast cancer, we are losing too many women every day to this disease and to your point Stephanie, a lot of these women are in the reproductive stages of life, which is catastrophic for their families left behind and society at large.
+In Africa, we are losing too many women every day and to your point Stephanie, a lot of these women are in the reproductive stages of life, which is catastrophic for their families left behind and society at large.

 Stephanie: One of the things Roche has always tried to do is work with local communities and health systems to drive change from the root up.
 Jacqueline is going to talk about the Enabling and Motivating Partnerships Owned by Women who Engage and Reclaim their Lives (EMPOWER) programme, many elements of which were inspired by work carried out by our team in Colombia who have screened over a million women for breast cancer.
 Jacqueline took this concept and brilliantly translated it to Kenya.